Supporting the NHS is important, but disabled people need some support, too.

-I sit here still shaken and perturbed by what happened on Saturday evening.
-After forty-eight hours with agonising foot pain after a fall on Thursday, I finally made the call.
-I’d tried strapping it, resting it, icing it and taking more pain relief in the twenty-four hours that followed than I’d taken in any twenty-four hour period before.
-Nothing, but nothing had much impact.
+After forty-eight hours with agonising foot pain, I finally made the call.
+I’d tried strapping it, resting it, icing it and taking more pain relief in the twenty-four hours that followed than I’d taken at any time in my more than twenty-four years before.
+Nothing, but nothing eased the pain.

-So if I say that it really hurts, then you know that it’s probably pretty bad.
+So if I say that it really hurts, then you know that it really, really f**king hurts.

 “Do you want to call 111 and see what they suggest?”
 Mum asked, I agreed.
 I didn’t want to be an added burden on the NHS right now anymore than they probably wanted me to be.
 From my experiences, I knew they’d be pretty busy.

 “The thing is,” the nice NHS direct lady said when I explained my thinking, “that’s what the hospital is there for.
 If you’re sick or injured, it’s probably best you go.”
 Reluctantly, I agreed.
-It was going to be weird with everyone socially distancing and wearing face masks and visors, but I was already so prepared for such a bizarre experience that it no longer really phased me at all.
-Having a mother in the care industry kind of helped soothe my nerves.
+It was going to be weird with everyone socially distancing and wearing face masks and visors, but I was already prepared for such a bizarre experience that it no longer really phased me.
+Having a mother in the care industry kind of helped soothe my nerves, too.

 “Call me when you get out” he urged, I nodded.
 I took this to mean that only I would be allowed onto the radiology ward maybe.
 Annoying, but no big deal.

-Mum wound slowly through the hospital’s roads and the site of the main building struck me.
+Mum wound slowly through the hospital’s roads and the site of the main building struck a chord.
 I grimaced with pain, both in my foot and in my heart.
 The hospital is no longer an attractive landmark of my area to me but a reminder of the last time that I was there.
-Those days, the final days with my father.
+Those days – the final days with my father.

 It was a trapped nerve in his neck, that was what they told us.
 Even when he presented at A&E, they made the same diagnosis and sent him home again.
 I thought he was being melodramatic, a hypochondriac, just as Dad sometimes was.
 Sometimes Dad was in pain and we rolled our eyes.
 If he’d just stop spending so long on Google, we agreed, he’d worry himself a lot less.

 At this point, it’s understandable to wonder where the NHS failed him.
 If they detected it, then surely they succeeded?
 My friends you see, the Multiple Myeloma wasn’t detected until it was too late.
-The MRI which helped the doctor make the diagnosis was only ordered when my father was rushed into A&E, crying with pain, delirious and experiencing high calcium levels.
+The MRI scan which helped the doctor make the diagnosis was only ordered when my father was rushed into A&E, crying with pain, delirious and experiencing high calcium levels.
 When my mother begged for an MRI scan of my father’s neck, his doctor refused.
-According to her, only cancer patients got MRI scans.
+According to her, “only cancer patients get MRI scans”.

 Upon arrival at A&E, the sight that greeted me was nothing like I had seen before.
 There was a white PVC gazebo creating a waiting area between those who were waiting to sign in, and those who had signed in.
 There were bottles of hand gel, disposable face masks and the infamous social distancing markers.
 As we entered the hospital, a presumed prisoner was escorted from the building with two police officers in tow.
 Mum had provided us face coverings from home, so we fastened our scarves, cleaned our hands and waited behind the yellow-tape line.